lukearran/TvTimeToTrakt/README.md

 A Python script to import TV Time tracked episode data into Trakt.TV - using data export provided by TV Time through a GDPR request.

-# Issues

-They'll be a few!
-This was quickly put together within a few hours or so for personal usage.
-If you come across anything then let me know in the 'Issue' section, and I'll provide support where possible.

 # Notes

 1. The script is using limited data provided from a GDPR request - so the accuracy isn't 100%.
 But you will be prompted to manually pick the Trakt show, when it can't be determined automatically.